nsoft/jesterj/README.md

 ## TODO for 0.2
  * Serialized format for a plan/steps.
- * Cassandra stored hashcode based file scanner
  * Xpath extractor
  * JsonPath extractor
- * Cassandra based FTI
  * Source DB based FTI
- * Solr FTI plugin jar to mark documents searchable on commit
  * Execute a plan with data that causes an error, properly adjust statuses in cassandra FTI
  * Support for external Cassandra if desired.
  * 60% [test coverage](https://codecov.io/gh/nsoft/jesterj)
- * Index a database and a filesystem simultaneously into solr
+ * Demo/tutorial to demonstrate indexing a database and a filesystem simultaneously into solr
+ * Up to date docs in wiki.

 Release 0.2 is intended to be the minimum usable single node system.